-Application packets will be considered on a rolling basis and must be received by email by March 1.
-Please assemble a single PDF that includes:
+Application packets will be considered on a rolling basis and must be received by email by Oct.
+15. Please assemble a single PDF that consists of:

 - A cover letter that describes your interest in and qualifications for being an SPLC intern.

 - A resume.

-- A recommendation letter from someone who is familiar with your work and ca tell us how we can make you a better journalist or future lawyer during your time with the SPLC.
+- A recommendation letter from someone who is familiar with your work and can tell us how we can make you a better journalist or future lawyer during your time with the SPLC.